d-rez/gbz_overlay/README.md

 ## Follow the onscreen instructions

-retropie_status_overlay will run as a service automatically at boot, and is called "retropie_status_overlay"
+retropie_status_overlay will run as a service automatically at boot, and is called "retropie-status-overlay"

 You can stop and start this service by running

-	sudo service retropie_status_overlay stop
+	sudo service retropie-status-overlay stop
-	sudo service retropie_status_overlay start
+	sudo service retropie-status-overlay start

 ## Battery Detection